Gnaeus Calpurnius Piso (consul 7 BC)

 Gnaeus Calpurnius Piso (c.
-44/43 BC – AD 20), was a Roman statesman during the reigns of Augustus and Tiberius.
+44/43 BC – AD 20) was a Roman statesman during the reigns of Augustus and Tiberius.
 He served as consul in 7 BC, after which he was appointed governor of Hispania and consul of Africa.
-He belonged to one of Rome's most distinguished senatorial families, whose members included Calpurnia, third wife of Julius Caesar.
+Piso is best known for being accused of poisoning and killing Germanicus, the heir of emperor Tiberius.

 Family

 He was a member of the gens Calpurnia, specifically among the Calpurnii Pisones.
-His father and grandfather both shared his name, with his father being Gnaeus Calpurnius Piso (consul in 23 BC), and his grandfather being one of the participants in the Catiline Conspiracy.
+His father and grandfather both shared his name, with his father being Gnaeus Calpurnius Piso (consul in 23 BC), and his grandfather being one of the participants in the Catilinarian conspiracy.
 He had a brother, Lucius Calpurnius Piso, who was an augur and became consul in 1 BC.

-Piso was married to Plancina, a woman of noble rank and wealth.
+Piso was married to Munatia Plancina, a woman of noble rank and wealth.
 By Plancina, Piso had two sons, Gnaeus Calpurnius Piso, who after Piso's death had to take the name of Lucius Calpurnius Piso (consul in AD 27), and Marcus Calpurnius Piso.